COLIN BOOTH

 • Metro: Venue is one block from Metro Center and 2 blocks from Gallery Place.

-• Parking: Garage entrance is at 980 G Place, N.W., on alley running along the side of the building.
+• Parking: Garage entrance is at 980 G Place, N.W., on alley running alongside the building.
 Parking is a flat $10 rate.
 Note: garage closes at 11:00pm

-COLIN BOOTH recently finished his very last harpsichord in 2020, having combined the careers of harpsichordist and harpsichord-maker for 40 years.
-As a maker, he has more than 300 customers to his credit, including a large number of Early Music professionals.
-The harpsichord used this evening was built in 2011, based on a 1-manual original by J.C.
-Fleischer of Hamburg, 1710.
-The lid painting is Colin’s copy of Echo and Narcissus by John William Waterhouse, 1903, in the Walker Gallery, Liverpool.
+In 2020 Colin Booth completed his very last harpsichord, having combined the careers of harpsichordist and harpsichord-maker for more than 40 years.
+As maker, he has more than 300 customers to his credit, including a large number of Early Music professionals.

-As harpsichordist, Colin has performed as soloist and continuo harpsichordist in a number of countries, from Denmark to South Africa and the USA.
-He taught and played annually for 25 years at the Dartington International Summer School in England, and has recorded 20 CDs of solo harpsichord music.
+Colin has performed as soloist and continuo harpsichordist in a number of countries, from Denmark to South Africa and the USA.
+He taught and played annually for 25 years at the Dartington International Summer School in England, and has recorded 21 CDs of solo harpsichord music.

-His book Did Bach Really Mean That? – an investigation of Baroque notation and the conventions underpinning it, has been praised both for its detail and insights, and for being a highly readable guide for all who are keen on playing early keyboard music, whatever their chosen instrument.
+Colin’s book Did Bach Really Mean That? – an investigation of baroque notation and the conventions underpinning it, has been praised both for its detail and insights, and for being a highly readable guide for all who are keen on playing early keyboard music, whatever their chosen instrument.
 To accompany the book, Colin released a critically praised recording of Bach’s Goldberg Variations.

-Colin’s recent complete recording of Bach’s Well-tempered Clavier is available as two 2-CD sets.
-Andrew McGregor reviewed this for BBC’s Record Review, commenting “I would urge anyone to buy this… there is so much to be learned here, from the playing as well as the superb booklet”.
+His complete recording of Bach’s Well-tempered Clavier is available as two 2-CD sets.
+Andrew McGregor reviewed this for BBC’s Record Review, commenting “I would urge anyone to buy this… there is so much to be learned here, from the playing, as well as from the superb booklet”.

-To find out more about all aspects of Colin’s work, read several published articles, and to see the full range of his CDs and publications available for purchase online, visit www.colinbooth.co.uk
+Colin’s recordings and publications are available in the US from RavenCD.com.
+Alternatively, to find out more about all aspects of Colin’s work, and to see the full range to purchase online, visit www.colinbooth.co.uk

 Gramophone: “The success of Booth’s performance… stems from tempi which take time to enjoy not just the harpsichord’s tone but the richness and lyricism that is there in the music.”